 Jharkhand ranks 1st in the production of Mica'.
 Of late, Mica industry in Jharkhand was a provider of large scale employment opportunities (direct as well as indirect, full time as well as part time).
 India ranks first in exporting the best type of Mica (Muscovite).
-The paper presented here provides a comprehensive and up- to - date picture of Mica industry in Jharkhand in particular and India in general.
+The paper presented here provides a comprehensive and up-to-date picture of Mica industry in Jharkhand in particular and India in general.
 The paper covers current trends & constraints, export potentials, important aspects and future prospects of Mica Industry in Jharkhand.
-Data required for the study was collected through different sources like Indian Bureau of Mines, Jharkhand State Mineral Development Corporation, ( A Government of Jharkhand, etc to name a few.
-Along with that , journals, magazines, website and expert discussion had also been used by the author for the study.
+Data required for the study was collected through different sources like Indian Bureau of Mines, Jharkhand State Mineral Development Corporation, (A Government of Jharkhand Undertaking), Khanij Nigam Bhawan, Doranda, Ranchi, Mines and Geology Department, Government of Jharkhand, etc to name a few.
+Along with that, journals, magazines, website and expert discussion had also been used by the author for the study.
 The underlying hypothesis of the study was that Mica Industry is not progressing as expected in Jharkhand.